geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Yeah.
 We should be able to talk.
 Or if you cannot talk, you can just type.
-And then next would be Annex.
+And then next would be ONNX.
 Working on bit vector ranger.
 I saw the PR.